 Passholder Insights: If you’re unable to make an advanced reservation for Savi’s Workshop when recommend heading there first thing in the morning to see if they have any stand-by spots.

 Here A Droid

-In conjunction with the safety protocols is the technology around an ability for a droid to stay upright.
+In conjunction with the safety protocols, is the technology around an ability for a droid to stay upright.
 That’s right, we’re talking about anti-tip tech.
-The patents shows how an autonomous robot would use a special floor to create an anti-tip environment.
+The patents show how an autonomous robot would use a special floor to create an anti-tip environment.
 The autonomous robot would not move beyond this floor.

 Passholder Insights: At the Droid Depot within Galaxy’s Edge you can build your own droid.
 If you opt for the personality chip your droid will be able to interact with other droids.

 Raising the bar!
 The more and more details we learn about the Galactic Starcruiser, it’s becoming clear that Disney is not holding back with the development of this resort.
 In the DVC Duo house, we believe Disney will bring the resort experience to the next level, similar to how they elevated cruising with Disney Cruise Line.
 After sifting through all these patents, it’s time for a Blue Milk!